ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/depth_integrated_mass_balance.md

  = u_s \frac{\partial s}{\partial x} - u_b \frac{\partial b}{\partial x}  + \int^{s(x)}_{b(x)}\frac{\partial u}{\partial x}\,dz.
 $$

 This says that the derivative with respect to $x$ of an integral with limits that are functions of $x$, is equal to the sum of the integral of the derivative of the function and two additional terms that take account of the dependence of the limits on $x$.
 The left side is the flux divergence and we can see that is increases with the surface slope and decreases with the slope of the bed.
-This makes sense because, all else being equal, if the surface slope is larger (i.e. more positive, or less negative) the flux divergence increases - the flux increase for $x$ more rapidly.
+This makes sense because, all else being equal, if the surface slope is larger (i.e. more positive, or less negative) the flux divergence increases - the flux increases with $x$ more rapidly.

 Applying the Leibniz integration rule, our full equation is